sh-valery/microservices-logging/readme.md

 # Disclaimer
 It's essential to understand in which part of the program something goes wrong.
 Primarily it's important when we have a lot of services that interact with each other.
+The project show how to orginize logging in the organisation, that use different services and intercation ways between them.

 # About the project
-The folder structure of the project one layer higher than the standard one.
-Because we have more than one services IDL for example should be a dedicated repository, and every service is a separate repository.
+The folder structure of the project one layer higher than usualy, it can be considered as a mono-repository for the organisation.
+IDL for example should be a dedicated repository, fx service and gateway as well.

+## Logging base
+Every request should be logged with the requestID.
+The requestID id is generated in the gateway by tracking middleware and injected to headers and context, to pass to other services.
+For demonstration requestID provides in the response header.
+The requestID is used to find the request in the logs.

+### Logging in the http interaction
+When service is interacted with other services by HTTP we use header to store  the requestID.

+### Logging in the grpc interaction
+When service is interacted with other services by GRPC we have 2 ways to pass the requestID.
+* Use metadata to store the requestID.
+* Use Base rpc struct and incapsulate it in the all request and response structs.
+In the current project we use both ways for demonstration.

-## Idea
+## Logging context
-We will use a middleware that set logID header for every http request.
-The same logID can be transferred in the base part of the RPC requests.
+Logger has a context wrapper that takes the requestID from the context and adds it to the log message.
+To avoid manual adding the requestID to the context.

 ## Tech info
 We have 2 services, http gateway to accept a user request, and rpc FX service.
 Our main goal to create a logging system between microservices.